 Let’s go through this together.

-In the situation with the regular clay brick,
+In the situation with the regular clay brick, we calculate that

 In the situation with the hollow brick,